-CCSSE benchmarks are groups of conceptually related survey items that focus on institutional practices and student behaviors that promote student engagement-and that are positively related to student learning and persistence.
+CCSSE benchmarks are groups of conceptually related survey items that address key areas of student engagement.
 The benchmarks were grouped by the University of Texas at Austin (i.e. developers of CCSSE) into five benchmark scores which include active and collaborative learning, student effort, academic challenge, support for learners, and student-faculty interaction.

 Benchmark scores are standardized to have a mean of 50 and a standard deviation of 25 across all respondents to facilitate a comparison of whether an institution's performance is higher or lower than average.
-For example, benchmark scores of 55 on Student Effort and 45 on Student-Faculty Interaction would indicate to a college that the institution is performing relatively better in regard to Student Effort than in regard to Student-Faculty Interaction.
+For example, benchmark scores of 55 on Student Effort and 45 on Student-Faculty interaction would indicate to a college that the institution is performing relatively better in regard to Student Effort than in regard to Student-Faculty Interaction.
 Further, the benchmark scores allow the college to understand that the results are above the average for participating institutions on one benchmark and below average on the other.
 Thus, the data may be used both to identify relative strengths and areas for improvement.